ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/configuration-options.markdown

 ﻿# Configuration options

-In RavenDB 4.0 the configuration settings are defined in `settings.json` file which resides next to Raven binaries.
+In RavenDB 4.0 the configuration settings are defined in `settings.json` file which resides next to server binaries.
 Its default content is as follows:

 {CODE-BLOCK:json}
 {